xnhp/vanted-wiki/DevelopTabs.md

 ```
 The first method is always called when a selection change happens.

-If you implement the `SessionListener` you can change the content of the tab according to the new graph being displayed in the active session context.
+If you implement the `SessionListener`, you can change the content of the tab according to the new graph being displayed in the active session context.

 ```java
 ...